mindkomm/timmy/README.md

 ##### Usage in Twig

-For twig, this function is used as a filter on the TimberImage appended with a `|`.
+For Twig, this function is used as a filter on the TimberImage appended with a `|`.

 ```twig
 <img{{ post.thumbnail|get_timber_image('custom-4-crop') }}>